ldgonza/text-select-mode/README.md

 The toggle command will alternatively activate/deactivate text select mode on the current editor.

 Upon activation, any move command will behave like a select command.
-Copying, cutting or pasting text will cancel select mode.
+Copying, cutting, pasting or deleting text will cancel select mode.
 The cancel command will also deactivate the mode.

 Upon deactivation, move commands behave like normal.
-Current selections are not removed (this might change in future versions).
+Current selections either remain (default) or not based on settings.

 ![A screenshot of your package](https://f.cloud.github.com/assets/69169/2290250/c35d867a-a017-11e3-86be-cd7c5bf3ff9b.gif)